jfhbrook/tfmod/README.md

     - create/force x tag
     - TODO: dist tag? how does npm do this?
     - git push origin main --tags
+  - [ ] identify happy path, get happy path working
+    - Suspect a LOT of issues with the github client.
+It's a disaster, I may need to use requests directly because jesus fucking christ
+  - [ ] identify less happy paths, get them specced out
+    - A lot of them are uncommon, oops
   - [ ] open publish page (if module not available)
   - [ ] check if module is available through API
   - [ ] `-force` flag